 Center for Clinical Standards and Quality/Survey & Certification Group

 CMS Policy & Memos to States and Regions

 CMS issues S&C memos weekly.
 It will be the responsibility of providers to check weekly for new information listed at the CMS S&C memo website.

-The mission of the survey and certification (S&C) program is to assure basic levels of quality and safety for all patients, residents and clients receiving care from Medicare and Medicaid certified institutional providers.
-Survey and certification is the system that provides on-site, objective and outcome-based verification by knowledgeable and trained individuals to assure that basic standards of quality are being met by healthcare providers across the nation or, if not met, that appropriate remedies are promptly applied and implemented effectively.
+The mission of the survey and certification (S&C) program is to ensure basic levels of quality and safety for all patients, residents and clients receiving care from Medicare and Medicaid certified institutional providers.
+Survey and certification is the system that provides on-site, objective, and outcome-based verification by knowledgeable and trained individuals to ensure that basic standards of quality are being met by health care providers across the nation or, if not met, that appropriate remedies are promptly applied and implemented effectively.